RCR Framework Interpretations: Inquiry vs Investigation

 3. How should an institutional investigation committee be constituted?

-The investigation committee shall include members who have the necessary expertise in the research discipline involved and who are without conflict of interest, whether real or apparent; and at least one external member who has no current affiliation with the Institution (Framework, 4.3.4.c), or any party associated with the matter.
+The investigation committee shall include members who have the necessary expertise in the research discipline involved and who are without conflict of interest, whether real, potential or perceived; and at least one external member who has no current affiliation with the Institution (RCR Framework, Article 4.3.4.c), or any party associated with the matter.
 The requirement for an external member is to provide the respondent, the complainant and the institution with an unbiased, objective perspective in the review of the allegation.
-An external member can also provide the necessary expertise.
+An external member can also provide the necessary subject matter expertise.

 In order to respect the confidentiality of the process, all members of an investigation committee must sign privacy and confidentiality agreements prior to serving on investigation committees, unless serving on investigation committees is already part of their responsibilities.